-Your iPhone can take great video, but you can also download a high-powered video editor that’s also free to boot: iMovie.
+Your iPhone can shoot great video, but you can also download a high-powered video editor that’s free to boot: iMovie.
 Mac users will already be familiar with iMovie, as it’s been available on the Mac for years; however, this version is great for editing and sharing movies on the go with your iPhone.

 Apple TV Remote

 Are you one of the lucky folks who owns an Apple TV?
 If so, like so many of us, you’ve probably found yourself scrambling to find that elusive remote, or have been stuck when your battery dies.
 If that’s the case, look no further than your iPhone to control your Apple TV, using Apple’s own Apple TV Remote app, which works very much like your hand-held remote.